DataScienceSpecialization/courses/02_RProgramming/announcements.md

 Participating in peer grading is an amazing learning opportunity.
 It gives you a chance to learn things from your fellow students, pick up tips for explaning key ideas, and helping others to learn as well.
 We have focused our effort on making the rubric as objective and straightforward to implement as possible.
 If you have any issues please report them in the forums as described in the syllabus.

-This weeks Programming Assignment uses data on hospital mortality rates in the United States from the Center for Medicare and Medicaid Services.
+This week's Programming Assignment uses data on hospital mortality rates in the United States from the Center for Medicare and Medicaid Services.
 This a large database that is used to evaluate hospital quality in the U.S. We will be scratching the surface of this dataset to explore hospital ranking.

 Thanks again for all of your efforts in the course, we are in the last stretch.
 Good luck and have a great week!